Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 I sit meditating at Blue Lake via Lake Sabrina in Bishop

-Make a stop in Bishop on your 395 highway road trip.
-Only a short distance from Death Valley National Park, Mt.
-Whitney, Mammoth, and June Lake, Bishop is in the perfect location for the ultimate Sierra Nevada Mountain getaway.
+Make a stop in Bishop on your road trip down the 395 highway.
+It’s a short distance from Death Valley National Park, Mount Whitney, Mammoth Lakes, and June Lake.
+Bishop is in the perfect location for the ultimate Eastern Sierra Nevada getaway.

-Lake Sabrina is perhaps the most popular destination in Bishop, and one of my favorite places to visit in California.
-Take pictures at the lake, fish, or stay at a nearby campsite for an optimum experience.
+Lake Sabrina is perhaps the most popular destination in Bishop and one of my favorite places to visit in California.
+Take pictures at the lake, fish, or stay at a nearby campsite for the best experience.

-In town, stop by Erick Schat’s Bakery- home to a European-style, locally-famous bread.
+Stop by Erick Schat’s Bakery in town.
+It’s home to a European-style, locally famous bread.
 Rusty’s Saloon is another favorite establishment.
 Pop in for a quick drink after a long day on the trails or try your luck in a game of pool.

 Julian

-An old American-style town with freshly baked goods and memorabilia from the 1950s
+A charming old American town with freshly baked goods and memorabilia from the 1950s.

 View from the inside of an old-fashion Julian Diner